 Slow Juicer Vs Fast Juicer – Which Is Best?

 fast-tortoiseDoes juicer speed really matter?
 Well, sort of but perhaps not in the way you might have been led to believe.
-Especially if you’ve read some of the nonsense that we see masquerading as facts on some competitor websites.
+Especially if you’ve read some of the marketing hype that we see masquerading as facts on some websites.
 We prefer to take a rational look at the relevance of juicer speed and make sure we don’t insult our customers with the kind of unsupportable fibs published on other juicer sites.

 If enough people start repeating a seemingly plausible ‘fact’ about juicer speeds, pretty soon they have a following that has accepted the claim to be true.

 Kuvings Whole Slow JuicerYou might see other websites promoting vertical slow juicers implying that the lower the speed of the machine, the better the juice will be.
 Some try to convince you that a rotational speed of say 40RPM gives a more nutritious juice than a speed of 80RPM, while others are still propagating the fantasy that high speed centrifugal juicers destroy enzymes and other nutrients with heat and friction.
-Both of these concepts are misleading, with not one shred of scientific evidence to suggest that speed is such a big issue.
+Both of these concepts are misleading, with no scientific evidence to suggest that speed is such a big issue.

 Some sellers will support claims with numbers like ‘70% more nutrition’ or ‘30% more juice’.
 These are meaningless statements unless they are qualified by evidence and comparisons that can be independently verified.
 Some claim to have carried out ‘independent’ comparisons when they have not.
 Some manufacturers who have jumped on the bandwagon making false claims about juicer speeds have already paid the price in out of court settlements, because they were unable to substantiate either their claims against high speed centrifugal juicer manufacturers.